YoelSam1/Semester-Project-2/README.md

 - When a new user joins the website, they are given 1000 credits to use on the site.
 They can get credits by selling items and use credit by buying items.
 Non-registered users can search through the listings, but only registered users can make bids on listings.

-# This is what i have done though out the procces
+# This is what I have done throughout the process

 - A user with a stud.noroff.no email may register
 - A registered user may log in